How To Get Rid Of Flies

 • Exclusion:

-• seal or screen all exterior openings such as vents, cracks in wall, gaps around utilities
+• Seal or screen all exterior openings such as vents, cracks in wall, gaps around utilities

-• ensure window or door screens are tight-fitting and insect proof size
+• Ensure window or door screens are tight-fitting and insect proof size

-• Remove overripe fruit from counter tops
+• Remove overripe fruit from countertops

-• Inspect exterior walls for cracks, gaps and holes, if gaps found, caulk with silicone or foam sealing
+• Inspect exterior walls for cracks, gaps and holes; if gaps found, caulk with silicone or foam sealing

-• Inspect for unscreened vents, gaps in base plates of electrical outlets etc.
+• Inspect for unscreened vents, gaps in base plates of electrical outlets, etc.

-• Inspect roof level for gaps or cracks or missing tiles in roofing or eaves, if found, seal the gaps
+• Inspect roof level for gaps or cracks or missing tiles in roofing or eaves; if found, seal the gaps

-• Cluster flies often enter into attics via roof level, so it is important to focus at the roof level too.
+• Cluster flies often enter into attics via roof level, so it is important to focus at the roof level, too

-Keep Flies Out
+More Ways to Keep Flies Out

 Remove pests from your home, and stop them from coming back